toamitkumar/blog-post/content/top/about.md

 - Organizer of largest Javascript Conference (JSChannel) with 500+ attendees (2013-16) - Speaker at Ruby Conference globally – New Orleans, SFO, Melbourne, Belgium
 - Speaker at Agile Conference, Australia

-While he is not working, he enjoys watching movies, playing with his son, travelling, writing blogs and learning.
+While he is not working, he enjoys to walk by the white sand beach or drive through endless road/ ranges or playing with his son.

 **Little known facts about him**
 - he is a physics grad, stumbled to programming and started to write code as a brain exercise